tretoef-estrella/AEGIS-the-crystal-labyrinth.-V9-THE-LEVIATHAN-The-Unkillable-Deep-/README.md

 ---

+## 48 Hours

+48 hours before this commit, the creator of this project — a psychology graduate with no formal mathematical training — did not know what McEliece was.

+What happened next: 12 prototype versions.
+3 rounds of independent adversarial audit by three AI systems.
+4 critical vulnerabilities found and fixed in real-time.
+1 formal mathematical reduction (Threshold MinRank).
+1 unexpected security model discovered.
+A decryption mechanism that survives 50% noise corruption (20/20 tests).

+Every failure is documented.
+Every death produced a deeper version.
+The full story is in [THE_ARCHITECTS_METHOD.md](THE_ARCHITECTS_METHOD.md).

+---

 ## What Is This?

 AEGIS is an experimental geometric-code cryptographic construction built on Desarguesian spreads in PG(5,4).
 It is **not** a production cryptosystem.
 It is a research framework exploring whether spread geometry + heavy corruption can provide post-quantum security.